acesinc/fanmobi-backend/README.md

 ### Login/Logout
 All requests (other than these) must be authenticated.
 Session-based authentication is used to keep track of the current user.
-The login endpoint will create the user if they don't currently exist - **this is the currently supported mechanism for creating new users and artists**
+The login endpoint will create the user if they don't currently exist

 ####Useful endpoints
 Method | Endpoint | Description